-I want to use this question to clear up a misconception that appears to be surprisingly common.
+I want to use this question to clear up a surprisingly common misconception.

 Wireless internet is not just “out there” to connect to.
 You need to take steps, whether it’s setting something up, paying for something, or at a minimum, asking for permission.

-It’s definitely not the case that you can just grab a wireless card and suddenly be connected anywhere you want.
+It’s not the case that you can just turn on wireless on your device and suddenly be connected anywhere you want.
 The wireless capabilities of your computer are only half of what’s needed.

 There are several approaches to getting a wireless internet connection.

-The most common WiFi setup is to get a WiFi router or access point and connect it to your own wired internet connection.
-For example, you might upgrade and get a DSL connection, and then place a WiFi router on that connection so that you can get the internet wirelessly anywhere in your home.
+The most common Wi-Fi setup is to get a Wi-Fi router or access point and connect it to your own wired internet connection.
+For example, you might upgrade your connection at home, and then place a Wi-Fi router on that connection so you can get the internet wirelessly anywhere in your home.

-The second most common WiFi setup is the public WiFi hotspot.
-This is exactly the same as what I’ve described you do in the home: the hotspot owner has a wired internet connection to which they’ve connected a WiFi router or access point and explicitly left it in the unsecure open mode for anyone to use.
+The second most common Wi-Fi setup is the public Wi-Fi hotspot.
+This is exactly the same as what I’ve described you do in the home: the hotspot owner has a wired internet connection to which they’ve connected a Wi-Fi router or access point and explicitly left it in the unsecured open mode for anyone to use.

-No, it’s not an option, but I have to mention it because many people seem to think it is because it’s wireless.
+Bluetooth is not an option for wireless internet access, but I have to mention it because many people seem to think it is because it’s wireless.

 Bluetooth is an extremely short-range wireless connectivity technology.
 By extremely short range, I mean 10-30 feet.
 Just far enough to connect to your wireless keyboard or mouse.
 It is not a means to get wireless internet connectivity.
-When it’s used in conjunction with something like your cellular phone, it’s the cellular network that’s providing your internet.
-Bluetooth is just providing that last hop between your cell phone and your computer.
+When it’s used in conjunction with something like your cellular phone, it’s the cellular network that provides your internet.
+Bluetooth is just providing that last hop between your cell phone and your computer, automobile, or headphones.

 “But I can connect without doing any of that.”

-Take the comment in the original question: “I can get on the internet from my iPod at the edge of my property.”
+I often get this response asserting that I’m wrong and there must be Wi-Fi everywhere.
+Take the comment in the original question: “I can get on the internet from my iPad at the edge of my property.”

 That’s not terribly surprising.
-The iPod uses WiFi and chances are an open WiFi access point is close enough to that side of your property to be in range.
+The iPad uses Wi-Fi, and chances are an open Wi-Fi access point is close enough to that side of your property to be in range.

 Do you have permission to use it?

 Someone else is paying for it.
-They’re presumably paying for a wired connection and have purchased the hardware to set up the WiFi access point.
-Just because you can connect doesn’t mean that it’s appropriate for you to do so.
+They’re presumably paying for a wired connection and have purchased the hardware to set up the Wi-Fi access point.
+Just because you can connect doesn’t mean it’s appropriate for you to do so.
 In many cases, it might even be illegal.

-If they give you permission, then your solution might be to try a WiFi repeater or range extender in your home or getting a larger antenna on your wireless device.
+If it’s a neighbor… well, they should have set up encryption to prevent just this scenario, but even if they didn’t, that doesn’t mean it’s appropriate for you just to connect.
+Ask first.
+If they give you permission, then your solution might be to try a Wi-Fi repeater or range extender in your home or get a larger antenna on your wireless device.
 I’ll caution that this isn’t always simple.
-Wireless networking seems to be partly magic, but it’s the direction that I’d steer you in once you had permission to do so.
+Wireless networking seems to be partly magic, but it’s the direction that I’d steer you in once you have permission to do so.

 But remember, if you’re using someone else’s internet connection, they can monitor your traffic.

-In the long run, my actual recommendation is to upgrade to DSL or some other technology for you home and then get a WiFi router of your own.
+My recommendation is to upgrade your home internet or transition to some other technology I’ve listed above.
+Then get a Wi-Fi router of your own.

-Be sure to password protect that WiFi connection so that someone doesn’t steal your internet connection because they just happen to be close enough.
+Be sure to password-protect that Wi-Fi connection so someone doesn’t steal your internet connection because they just happen to be close enough.